App version: 0.1.0

 Pros and Cons of Refinancing to an Extended Term

-If you are intent on a 25 year student loan refinance, here are some of the pros of refinancing your student loan to an extended payment term:
+If you are intent on a 25-year student loan refinance, here are some of the pros of refinancing your student loan to an extended payment term:

 • Lower monthly payments

-• A lower interest rate
+• Possibly a lower interest rate

 • The ability to lengthen or shorten your repayment period